awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-cloudformation-action.md

 Download the sample AWS CloudFormation template file and upload it to your CodeCommit repository\.

 1. Navigate to the sample template page for your Region\.
 For example, the page for us\-west\-2 is at [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/sample-templates-services-us-west-2.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/sample-templates-services-us-west-2.html)\.
-Download the template for `RDS_with_DBParameterGroup.template`\.
-The file name is `documentdb_full_stack.yml`\.
+Under **Amazon DocumentDB**, download the template for an Amazon DocumentDB Cluster\.
+The file name is `documentdb_full_stack.yaml`\.

-1. Unzip the `documentdb_full_stack.yml` file, and open it in a text editor\.
+1. Unzip the `documentdb_full_stack.yaml` file, and open it in a text editor\.
 Make the following changes\.

    1. For this example, add the following `Purpose:` parameter to your `Parameters` section in the template\.